UNL is a large school, but CASNR offers more of a small-college feel. It is the best of both worlds.

 Because UNL is a large school, but CASNR offers more of a small-college feel.
 It is the best of both worlds.

-Professors care.
+Professors care in CASNR.
 From my experience, CASNR professors will know your name, are willing to work with you, and their doors are always open for questions.
 I chose CASNR because I knew I wanted to be an Animal Science major, and that was in CASNR.
 Would I make that decision again?
-Absolutely, because I have loved my major and my college.
-My professors not only know my name, they are my advisors, both official and unofficial.
-They are willing to help me figure out my life as a student here at UNL and beyond.
+Absolutely, because I loved my major and my college.
+My professors not only knew my name, they were my advisors, both official and unofficial.
+They were willing to help me figure out my life as a student here at UNL and beyond.

-The friends that I made.
-While I have made many amazing friends in all types of majors, my CASNR friends understand when I am excited about getting to see an animal procedure and are great to study with.
+The friends that I made in CASNR are incredible.
+While I made many amazing friends in all types of majors, my CASNR friends understood when I was excited about getting to see an animal procedure and were great to study with.

 CASNR offered a wide variety of classes that aren’t found other places to give me a broad knowledge base and to help me further refine what I wanted to do when I graduated.